This material (including images) is copyrighted!.

 Some astronomy authors are so bold as to publish their guesses for all of the

-terms in the Drake equation even though estimates of nE
+terms in the Drake equation even though estimates of fl are only

 rough and values quoted for the last three, fi,